PrabhuMane93/Fake-Profile-Detection/README.md

-# Fake-Profile-Identification
+# Fake Profile Detection using Random Forest

-An attempt to detect fake accounts on the social media platforms is determined by various Machine Learning algorithms.
-The classification performances of the  classifier Machine Learning algorithm is used for the detection of fake accounts.
-In this random forest algorithm An attempt is made to classify our data into fake and real profiles.
+-In this random forest algorithm, an attempt had been made to classify our data into fake and real profiles by enforcing the classifier.
+-Dataset containing user information was extracted from a public github repository.
+-Extracted relevant features like user id, friends count, favorites count, language code friends count, followers count -Classifier yielded impressive accuracies both on test and training sets.